-Our exemplar texts are not there for the children to imitate – not even the ideas.
-They are there to showcase how the linguistic features of story telling can be used effectively.
+Our exemplar texts are there to showcase how the linguistic features of story telling can be used effectively.
 These include:

-- How they can use typical themes of literature,
+- How they can use the typical themes of literature,

 - A clear and memorable telling of an event (including different types of openings and endings),

 - Thought provoking descriptions of characters, settings or special objects.